 The long-term goal of marketing is to fully optimise the value of your customer base.
 Through Gamification's objective to associate a brand with reward, it can motivate more users to interact with a site, or enter a store location.
 As a result, this increases the customer's value to a company.

 This is a more enhanced version of the traditional "marketing funnel" structure, as it condenses the customer journey (first contact, product consideration, purchase) to a smaller window of time.
-As Gamification offers up brand awareness, affinity, and purchase intent by targeting motivators within the human mind, cultivating a rewarding experience and having it be identified alongside the brand in question.

 Driving engagement and loyalty

-While loyalty programs have been around for sometime, the internet age has somewhat removed the appeal these programs once had over customers.
+While loyalty programs have been around for some time, the internet age has somewhat removed the appeal these programs once had over customers.
 They will always have a place and value to an extent, yet the competitive advantage of point system loyalty programs has been washed out due to the connectedness and global commerce that the internet can provide savvy customers.

 Loyalty systems seem to not so much be going extinct but rather evolving, as deeper customer engagement seems to be the key focus at this point.
-The incorporation of more intrinsic motivators by the way of game mechanics & dynamics is how this is achieved.
+The inclusion of more intrinsic motivators by the way of game mechanics & dynamics is how this is achieved.

 Game Mechanics & Game Dynamics

 While these two terms are closely related and have been known to be used interchangeably, the truth is they are unique properties that work in tandem with each other.
 To bring some clarity around the difference in these terms, game mechanics are the various actions, behaviours, and control mechanisms that are used to “gamify” an activity — when combined, they create a compelling and engaging user experience.